 New York's Green Roof Tax Abatement Program: Next Steps

-The recently revised Green Roof Tax Abatement program, while still not 100% where we want it to be, is an improvement and will serve as a great compliment to the other GI initiatives underway in NYC.
+The recently renewed and revised Green Roof Tax Abatement program; while still not 100% where we want it to be, is an improvement and will serve as a great compliment to the other GI initiatives underway in NYC.

 The ~39,680 acres of NYC rooftops pose a unique opportunity for getting us closer to our goal of "greening" 8,000 impervious acres in the combined sewer areas of the city by 2030.*

 Before we review the next steps to get the recently revised program up and running, we want to provide some context and history for the program and SWIM's involvement with it since its inception in 2008.
+Below is a quick synopsis of the program's evolution and Here is a link to a detailed historical timeline of the program.
 And here is a link to a blog post we published when the program was renewed and revised in 2019 which provides all the details of the current program.

 In 2007, SWIM Coalition organized green roof professionals, policy makers, environmental justice organizations and environmental groups to develop a shared vision for a Green Roof Tax Abatement program in New York City.
 Due to this coalition building, as well as significant research, analysis and work with elected officials, the NYC Green Roof Tax Abatement was originally passed in June 2008.
 Although the value ($4.50/sf) supported by the Bloomberg administration was lower than the value we recommended ($6.75/sf), the coalition supported this incentive to get the ball rolling.